hcraveiro/Home-Assistant-FusionSolar-App/README.md

 - Battery Energy Discharged Today (kWh)
 - Battery Charge/Discharge Power (kW)
 - Battery Bus Voltage (V)
+- Battery SOH (%), when FusionSolar returns a valid non-zero global SOH value

 The battery device also exposes hardware metadata when available from the FusionSolar frontend / API, including:

 - Battery model
 - Battery firmware version
 - Battery serial number

+> Note: some FusionSolar systems expose battery SOH only at battery pack level.
+In those cases, the global `Battery SOH` sensor may not be created if the frontend returns an empty, invalid or zero value for the global SOH signal.

 ### Battery module sensors